esheldon/nsim/config/README.md

         9.2e-05 +/- 0.00014
     - sensitivity peaks at abot 0.8!

+- problems with dev
     - psf might be no longer a good fit to 1 gauss
         - no, see dg06mcal06

     - try guessing fits from noshear fit
         - the 50 might be narrower, but hard to tell. probably not
     - try averaging fits to get g
         - checked c, looks consistent with zero
     - try bigger step
         - quick try at 0.02 looked same for s2n=10
     - try more stable fitting, e.g. em
         - not great, even at s/n=1000
         - bias -0.035
     - try whitening
+    - maybe it is the size of the stamp, or boundary issues in the sim?
+        - psf stamp is very large
+        - maybe try trimming the stamp or psf?

+        - maybe it is the rendering clipping at 5 sigma?
+            - doing a run with full rendering; slower by factor of 2!

 # old shapesim stuff